 Based on Step 1, the challenges that can be addressed through differentiated ART delivery can be identified.
 You will also want to assess the health care worker and client perspectives to understand their challenges, as well as preferences and expectations.
-Annex 4 includes the perspectives of health care workers and clients in the assessment of differentiated ART delivery at the facility level.
+Online Annexes 2 and 4 (http://bit.ly/2sVehV5) include the perspectives of health care workers and clients in the assessment of differentiated ART delivery at the facility level.